 If you’re using the XLR input, whether it is configured as an analog input or AES3, you can choose to control the volume in either the 8c’s themselves or in the source.
 If you wish to use the volume control in the 8c’s with the Ascend app, then turn up the volume control of the source to just below the point of clipping and don’t touch it again (to learn why, please read this article about gain structure).
 If you wish to use the volume control of the source rather than the volume control in the 8c’s themselves, keep reading.

-Gain correction and fixed volume
+Gain correction and external volume control

 When you switch the input from streaming to XLR, it’s nice if the volume doesn’t suddenly change radically.
 However, the input level of streaming and your digital or analog XLR source can be quite different.
 To bridge the difference, you can use gain correction.
 You can find that in the Ascend app by clicking on the cog icon in the top right corner of the home screen, then click on the input for which you’d like to adjust the gain (XLR, Roon Ready or Spotify Connect).